Transparent Progress. Sustainable Solutions.

 Regular training surrounding conflict of interest is conducted to minimize the potential for corporate corruption.
 Additionally, external audits take place annually for both the parent company and Ever-Green.
 All operations are assessed for risks related to corruption.
 There have been no confirmed incidents in this reporting period.

 Ever-Green’s cybersecurity initiatives are essential in protecting internal, customer, and partner information and supporting reliable energy service delivery.
 Ever-Green’s cybersecurity framework is guided by the information security program.
 This program includes directives for industrial control systems to address their unique security posture.
 The industrial control systems are segmented from the IT networks.
 Training is provided to all employees on an annual basis and targeted training is also conducted if the situation arises.
 Assessments and penetration testing are completed annually, with the outcomes being prioritized in ongoing efforts.
 Cyber insurance acts as the backstop of all cybersecurity efforts, working as a final guardrail in the instance of a technological breach.
 Employees who completed the trainings were evaluated on their individual cybersecurity proficiency through phishing simulations and testing.
-This allowed the information security team to customize training and provide additional guidance and education when needed.
+This allowed the information systems team to customize training and provide additional guidance and education when needed.

 Governance